toreanderson/toreanderson.github.io/_posts/2015-09-20-ipv6-mobile-roaming-possible-or-not.markdown

 international roaming»*.
 Sunny couldn't possibly be right, could he?
 Had I just *imagined* that IPv6 roaming worked for me?

-As luck would have it, an upcoming business trip to Sweden gave me the opportunity double-check whether or not IPv6 roaming works.
+As luck would have it, an upcoming business trip to Sweden soon gave me the opportunity double-check whether or not IPv6 roaming works.
 I used [Jason Fesler](https://twitter.com/jasonfesler)'s excellent [test-ipv6.com](http://ds.test-ipv6.com) site to prove beyond any doubt that